 Monuments and sculptures

-As you explore Barcelona’s Gothic Quarter you’ll come across one of the city’s best-kept secrets in a building on Carrer Paradís.
+Barcelona"s Gothic Quarter you"ll come across one of the city"s best-kept secrets in a building on Carrer Paradís.
 Inside a small medieval courtyard, the four columns from the Temple of Augustus have survived despite the passing of the centuries.
 They are more than 2,000 years old, like Barcelona itself.

 The Roman wall which adjoins Barcelona"s Plaça Nova has a secret in store.
 On the other side, stands the entrance to the Casa de l"Ardiaca, or Archdeacon"s House, which contains interesting archaeological remains.
 As you enter the Casa de l"Ardiaca"s courtyard, you"ll find a building which is a fusion of all eras and styles.